Gummy bears are such a fun treat and have a warm place in my heart.

 The second reason a gummy bear might not be vegan is because of beeswax.
 Several companies – like Haribo – coat their gummy bears in beeswax, mostly just to keep them from sticking together.

 The final reason a lot of gummy bears are not vegan is because of red food color number 4.
 This food coloring is made from millions of ground bugs.
+However, it’s worth noting that it’s more commonly used in cosmetics than in food.

 You may notice that some of the gummy candies that are “vegan”, such as Swedish Fish and Sour Patch Kids, use red food color 40.
 This is not the same as 4 and is derived from petroleum, which is not animal derived.